ciscoaiteam/CLUS25-BOGEN-1003/demo02/Readme.md

 2.  **Obtain API Keys:** You will need the following API keys.
 These should be set as environment variables in your LangSmith deployment environment or your local environment if testing locally.

-    *   `ANTHROPIC_API_KEY`: Required for using Anthropic's language models (e.g., Claude Sonnet).
+    *   `ANTHROPIC_API_KEY`: (Optional) Required for using Anthropic's language models (e.g., Claude Sonnet).
 The `nodes.py` file is configured to potentially use Anthropic models, and `call_model` defaults to "anthropic" if no model is specified in the graph config.
-    *   `OPENAI_API_KEY` (Optional): If you plan to configure the agent to use OpenAI models (e.g., GPT-4o) as supported in `nodes.py`.
+    *   `OPENAI_API_KEY` (Required): If you plan to configure the agent to use OpenAI models (e.g., GPT-4o) as supported in `nodes.py`.
     *   `TAVILY_API_KEY`: Required for the `TavilySearchResults` used in `tools.py`.

-3.  **Deploy via LangSmith Platform:**
+3.  **Deploy:**

+	***LangSmith Platform***
     *   Ensure your project (the cloned folder content) is in a Git repository accessible by LangSmith.
     *   Navigate to your LangSmith account and follow the platform's documentation to deploy a new LangGraph agent or application from your Git repository.
     *   During the LangSmith deployment configuration:
         *   Point LangSmith to your repository and specify the main branch or file that exposes the compiled LangGraph (e.g., `agent.graph` from `agent.py`).
         *   Set the necessary environment variables in your LangSmith deployment settings (e.g., `ANTHROPIC_API_KEY`, `OPENAI_API_KEY`, and `TAVILY_API_KEY`).
     *   Once deployed, LangSmith will provide an endpoint or interface to interact with your agent.

+	***Local Platform***
+	* 	Requirements : Python 3.11
+	*   From within the project directory create a virtual environment.  `python -m venv venv`
+	*   Install langgraphs studio locally.   `pip install --upgrade "langgraph-cli[inmem]"`
+	*   From within the my_agent, Install project dependencies.  `pip install -r requirements.txt`
+	*   Create a .env file with the appropriate API keys. in the my_agent folder.
+	*   Run `langgraph dev`
+	*   !!
+If everything workes correctly a browser should open with the correct diagrams.

 ### 🚀 Potential Expansions & Future Enhancements

 The current project provides a solid foundation for a vacation planning assistant.
-Here’s how its features could be significantly expanded upon:
+Here's how its features could be significantly expanded upon:

 1.  **Real-World Integration:**